Skip to main content

 Criteria cside Domdog Why It Matters What the Consequences Are

-Approaches used Proxy JS-Based Detection
+Approaches used Script-based monitoring + server-side analysis JS-Based Detection

 Real-time Protection Attacks can occur between scans or in the excluded data when sampled Delayed detection = active data breaches